Rabha groups seek permanent solution to border problem - The Shillong Times

-GUWAHATI, Sept 10: The All Rabha Students’ Union (ARSU) along with two other Rabha groups on Friday staged a peaceful demonstration at Boko in Kamrup district, seeking a permanent solution to the decades-old Assam-Meghalaya border problem through peaceful negotiations.
+GUWAHATI, Sep 10: The All Rabha Students Union (ARSU) along with two other Rabha groups on Friday staged a peaceful demonstration at Boko in Kamrup district, seeking a permanent solution to the decades-old Assam-Meghalaya border problem through peaceful negotiations.

 “We heartily welcome the recent initiatives by the two states to find a permanent settlement of the decades-old border dispute.
 However, we urge the Assam government to ensure during the settlement process that no village (existing in Assam territory since 1972) or land belonging to the state is parted with,” Ajit Rabha, ARSU (Kamrup district committee) president told mediapersons on Friday.